scottfr/SystemsBook/Understanding/understanding.md

 As an example that one really simulate anything this model shows the implications of the dynamic implications of the love between Romeo and Juliet.^[Romeo and Juliet [http://insightmaker.com/insight/759](http://insightmaker.com/insight/759)]

 # Model
-{"title": "Romeo and Juliet", "description": "", "load": "http://insightmaker.com/insight/759"}
+{"title": "Romeo and Juliet", "description": "The implications of the relations between two people can be vary drastically.", "load": "http://insightmaker.com/insight/759"}
 # End Model

+We hope this model gave you a more comfortable feeling that it is possible to model very intangible things.
+You will find that some of the most influential aspects of the models you will build in the future are actually the intangibles.

 ## Climate Stabilization Task ##

 The model starts in 1900.
 In the year 2000 you get the chance to set a new emission target and nominal time to reach it.
-Your aim is to have atmospheric CO2 stabilise at about 400 ppmv in 2100.^[Climate Stabilization Task [http://insightmaker.com/insight/694](http://insightmaker.com/insight/694)] {cite: Sterman, John D. (2008)  Risk Communication on Climate:  Mental Models and Mass Balance.
+Your aim is to have atmospheric CO2 stabilise at about 400 ppmv in 2100.^[Climate Stabilization Task [http://insightmaker.com/insight/9283](http://insightmaker.com/insight/9283)] {cite: Sterman, John D. (2008)  Risk Communication on Climate:  Mental Models and Mass Balance.
 Science 322 (24 October): 532-533}

 # Model
-{"title": "Climate Stabilization Task", "description": "", "load": "http://insightmaker.com/insight/694"}
+{"title": "Climate Stabilization Task", "description": "Can you get the CO2 levels to stabilize?", "load": "http://insightmaker.com/insight/9283"}
 # End Model

+~ Exercise
+Did you notice in working with the model that if you took too long to reach the new emissions level you selected there was no way you could ever reach the 400 ppm target?
+What is it about the interactions that might responsible for that?
+~ Answer
+The difficulty arises because it takes time for a stock to change a flow and reducing the flow still adds to the result, just a bit slower.
+~ End Exercise

 ## Maintaining Personnel Resources ##

 The following simulation provides an example of where an established policy for hiring new employees won't suffice in the face of certain changes.^[Maintaining Personnel Resources [http://insightmaker.com/insight/162](http://insightmaker.com/insight/162)]

 # Model
-{"title": "Maintaining Personnel Resources", "description": "", "load": "http://insightmaker.com/insight/162"}
+{"title": "Maintaining Personnel Resources", "description": "Why things aren't where you think they are.", "load": "http://insightmaker.com/insight/162"}
 # End Model

+Any time there are delays in the relationships, which actually occurs any time there is a stock involved, our intuition is easily deceived into assuming we know the implications of the interactions.
+The Maintaining Personnel Resources model should have put that assumption to rest.
+The model serves again to point out that there are things we simply can't get a sense of from a picture and only a simulation will inform us to the extent necessary to understand the situation.

 ## The Fix Overshoots the Goal ##